www.dead-mans-hollow.com

 Avoid Hazardous Plants

-It is also a good idea to learn how to identify dangerous plants before venturing into the woods.
+It is also a good idea to learn how to identify dangerous plants before entering the woods.
 One such plant that is prevalent to the Dead Man's Hollow area is Poison Ivy.
 It has three glossy almond-shaped leaves that can vary in color during the spring and summer months.
 In the fall, the plant is easier to spot when its leaves turn bright red.
 Touching this plant can transfer its oils to the skin which can cause an irritating rash.
 Poison Oak is another plant that can be found in the area.
 It is very similar to Poison Ivy in appearance and can be just as dangerous.

 Stay Hydrated